 in collaboration with Itamar Bergfreund & Bruce Yoder

-The installation is an attempt to reproduce one of nature’s most stunning marvels outside of its expected context.
-Though this impossible endeavor appears to be doomed to failure, it raises various questions regarding how we interact with our environment as well as on the human desire to imitate and eventually control nature.
+The installation is an attempt to synthetically reproduce one of nature’s most stunning marvels outside of its expected context.
+Though this endeavor appears to be doomed to failure, it raises various questions regarding how we interact with our environment as well as on the human desire to imitate and eventually control nature.

 + Mirage Festival

 Lukas Truniger in collaboration with Itamar Bergfreund, Bruce Yoder

 <> Artistic direction & visual design: Lukas Truniger

 Adele Lin, Sophi Kravitz, Mat Pinner, Lukas Truniger